 Beckey Kaye is a founding board member of Land Action.
 She was born in Los Angeles and attended Los Angeles County High School for the Arts.
 In 1994, she received a full scholarship to Cornish College of the Arts Dance Department, but a bite from the wanderlust bug caused her to seek education elsewhere.
 She joined the street performance group Circus Dischordia, and went on to found Mimicry Libre Puppet Theatre.
 Later she moved to Indonesia immersing herself in study of traditional art as well as participating in local art communities.
 She has a degree in sculpture from the California College of Art, is currently in the San Francisco State University MFA program, and is a welding instructor.

-Teri-Dawn Elkins is currently a Project Collective Member for the 37th & West Collective Farm, which was initiated by Land Action.
-She previously served as Land Action’s Development Director.
+Teri-Dawn Elkins is currently a Project Collective Member for the 37th & West Collective Farm, which is supported by Land Action.
+She previously served as Land Action’s COO.
 Growing up farming in rural East Texas gave her a deep appreciation for the ecology, and the poverty around her taught her the importance of social justice.
 She has a Masters in Social Work specializing in non profit development and administration.
 She has been active with several social justice and environmental organizations in the U.S. and Latin America focusing on political observation, indigenous support, and ecology.
 Some of the organizations she has worked with include Austin Copwatch, Inside Books Project, Comite de Unidad Campesina (United Farmer’s Committee), and Black Mesa Indigenous Support Network.

 Sarah Coffey is the Midwest Regional Director of Land Action.
 She has done movement legal support for 15 years and was a founding member of the Midnight Special Law Collective.
 She answered the call for NLG Legal Observers in Ferguson a week after the death of Mike Brown and stayed for six months.
 During that time Sarah trained scores of Legal Observers, helped grow the St. Louis Legal Observer program and along with other activists, co-coordinated over 100 non-lawyer volunteers to offer legal support for protests that spanned months.
 Sarah is a board member of the Detroit and Michigan Chapter of the NLG and the Institute for Anarchist Studies.
 She works locally in Detroit on water rights, land justice and closing the digital divide, and nationally, to create a paradigm shift in power.